ckeditor/ckeditor5/packages/ckeditor5-ui/docs/api/ui.md

 This package implements a simple UI framework and CKEditor 5's standard UI library.

-Together with the {@link api/engine editing engine} and the {@link api/core core editor architecture} they create a platform for implementing rich-text editors.
+Together with the {@link api/engine editing engine} and the {@link api/core core editor architecture} they create a platform for implementing rich text editors.

 ## Documentation